SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           - Good Internet connection, WiFi or 3G/4G recommended

-          - Download Snowball Securities APP
+          - Download Snowball X App
         question: What do I need to open an account？
       - answer: >
           - The underlying service is currently carried by Interactive Brokers,